OOBertram/WCNS-TestCode/README.md

 # WCNS-TestCode
 ## Introduction

-本代码开源了一套一维和二维的WCNS格式分辨率测试代码
+本代码开源了5阶WCNS格式分辨率测试代码

-This code includes a test suite for the 1D & 2D Weighted Compact Nonlinear Scheme (WCNS), which allows testing the accuracy and resolution of the 5th-order WCNS.
+This code includes a test suite for the 5th-order Weighted Compact Nonlinear Scheme (WCNS), which allows testing the accuracy and resolution of the 5th-order WCNS.
 Please cite the following articles when using this code:

 1.Liu, X., Zhen, M., Cai, J., & Liao, F. High-order Weighted Compact Nonlinear Scheme with Advanced Shock Detection: The Integration of Front Tracking and Smoothness Decomposition.